Organising a public meeting

-Here are a few ideas to help your community group to organise a meeting that is interesting, accessible and run smoothly.
+Here are a few ideas to help your community group to organise a meeting that is interesting, accessible and runs smoothly.

 Keep it simple

 Running a discussion with members of the public, particularly if a lot of people show up, can be a bit daunting.
-It is important not to be too ambitious about what to include in the meeting.
+Don’t try to cram in too much.

 A public meeting is not the place to have complicated discussions about the structure of your group or the nitty gritty of your everyday organising.
 Instead, use it as a way to share basic information about your group or campaign, encourage others to share their opinions and ideas, and gain contact details of people who may wish to be involved in the future.